General scholarship guidelines

 Four-year awards are for eight consecutive semesters or until baccalaureate degree requirements are met, whichever occurs first.

-Students must be enrolled full-time at MSU (12-semester hours undergraduate; 9-semester hours graduate) during all award periods unless stated otherwise.
+Students must be enrolled full-time at Murray State (12-semester hours undergraduate; 9-semester hours graduate) during all award periods unless stated otherwise.
 Contact the Scholarship Office if you do not know the enrollment requirements of the scholarship(s) you have been awarded.

 Only direct expenses (“billed” tuition, room, meal plan) may be used with general fund awards.
 Fees for CLEP exam credit, challenge exam credit, and correspondence courses cannot be covered by general fund scholarships.